angular/angular/aio/content/guide/ivy.md

 </div>

+{@a using-ssr-without-angular-ivy}
+## Using SSR without Ivy

-If your application uses [Angular Universal](guide/universal) to render Angular applications on the server.
-You also need to update the `server.ts` and provide the `AppServerModuleNgFactory` as the bootstrap module.
+If you opt out of Ivy and your application uses  [Angular Universal](guide/universal) to render Angular applications on the server, you must also change the way the server performs bootstrapping.

-Follow these steps:
+The following example shows how you modify the `server.ts` file to provide the `AppServerModuleNgFactory` as the bootstrap module.

 * Import `AppServerModuleNgFactory` from the `app.server.module.ngfactory` virtual file.
-* Set the value of `bootstrap` option in the `ngExpressEngine` call to `AppServerModuleNgFactory`.
+* Set `bootstrap: AppServerModuleNgFactory` in the `ngExpressEngine` call.

-The following example shows how the server bootstrapping should be changed to opt-out of ivy.

 <code-example language="typescript" header="server.ts">
 import 'zone.js/dist/zone-node';